 - Make our website work as you'd expect

 - Remember your settings during visits

 - Allow you to share pages (names/blog articles) with social networks like Facebook or Twitter

 - Continuously improve our website for you

-- Collect any personally identifiable or sensitive information - we will always ask for your express permission if we ever need to collect this information.
+- Collect any personally identifiable information - we will always ask for your express permission if we ever do collect this information.

 What information is kept by the cookie?

 - The name of the website that it has come from